 How do I access my downloads?

-You can access your downloadsdownloads from your current browsing session by clicking on the Downloads button (the down arrow on your toolbar).
-The arrow will appear blue to let you know that there are downloaded files that you haven't viewed.
+You can access downloads from your current browsing session by clicking on the Downloads button (the down arrow on your toolbar).
+The arrow will appear blue to let you know there are unviewed downloaded files.

 - During a download, the Downloads button gradually fills with color to show your download's progress.

 - Click on the Downloads button to open the Downloads panel.
 The Downloads panel displays your three most recently downloaded files, along with its size and download status: